mzanan/mysocials/README.md

 ### No Instagram images

-The script downloads images to `public/instagram-cache/`.
 If there are no images:
-1. Verify that `instaloader` is installed
-2. Check the logs in the terminal
+1. Check the logs in the terminal
-3. Make sure the Instagram profile is public
+2. Make sure the Instagram profile is public
+3. Instagram's API may have rate limits

 ## 🎯 Cache

-The system implements a **30-minute** in-memory cache for:
+The system implements a dual caching system:

+**Server-side cache** (30 minutes):
 - ✅ Instagram images
-- ✅ Twitch videos
-- ✅ TikTok videos
+- ✅ Valorant images
 - ✅ Project screenshots
 - ✅ Trading charts

-This reduces requests and improves performance.
+**Browser-side cache** (24 hours):
+- ✅ All background data is cached in localStorage
+- ✅ Prevents unnecessary API calls when switching tabs
+- ✅ Improves performance and reduces server load

 ## 🔐 Privacy

-- Instagram images are downloaded locally to `public/instagram-cache/`
+- Instagram images are fetched directly from Instagram's public API
-- This directory is in `.gitignore` and is not uploaded to the repository
 - Screenshots are generated in real-time and cached temporarily
+- All data is cached in the browser for 24 hours

 ## 📝 Notes

-- Instagram scraping requires the profile to be public
+- Instagram requires the profile to be public
 - Screenshots may take a few seconds to generate
-- Cache is reset when restarting the server
+- Server-side cache is reset when restarting the server
+- Browser cache persists across sessions (24 hours)
-- In production, consider using Redis for caching
+- In production, consider using Redis for server-side caching